Terror strikes: Two cousins killed in IED blast within 14 hours of shooting at same site in Rajouri, LG visits village after protests | Law-Order

 The VDCs were first set up in the mid-1990s in the Chenab Valley area of Jammu to arm and train villagers to defend against Pakistan-sponsored militants and comprise villagers as well as Special Police Officers (SPOs).

-Those behind the terror attack in Jammu and Kashmir’s Dangri village will not go unpunished, Sinha said on Monday and announced Rs 10 lakh ex-gratia and a government job to the next of kin of the deceased civilians.
+Sinha announced Rs 10 lakh ex-gratia and a government job to the next of kin of the deceased civilians.

 ''I am sad over the killings.
 It is a matter of grief.
 It is time to give a boost to VDCs.